Myrmex/overview/cadmus/dev/concepts/layer-reconciliation.md

 By the way, we should add that the system provides full editing history and auditing, so similar concurrency issues are somewhat mitigated.

 Further, this is a situation where the orphaned fragment in the layer would be harmless: we could simply drop it in a validation pass, just like we can automate the removal of all the broken links in a set of static HTML pages.
-In fact, the fragment annotated a word which no more exists; so that's probably what we would want to do anyway.
+In fact, the fragment annotated a word which no longer exists; so that's probably what we would want to do anyway.
 Yet, it would be useful for user B to know about this, should he ever want to move elsewhere some information he put in the fragment's model.

 Also, other edits might affect the layers in a more critical way: for instance, if we move a word around, most of the word-based coordinates in the affected area would probably require to be rebased.
 This is not a process we would want to go unsupervised, as the metatextual data models might be complex, and so their reference to a specific portion of the base text.
 Thus, we cannot predict which types of adjustments users might want to do.